Disorder of consciousness: Methodological problems

 In general, quantitative PET studies and the assessment of cerebral metabolic rates depends on many assumptions.

 PET, for example, requires a correction factor, the lumped constant, which is stable in healthy brains.
 There are reports that a global decrease of this constant emerges after a traumatic brain injury.

 But, not only the correction factors change due to TBI.

 Another issue is the possibility of anaerobic glycolysis that could occur after TBI.
 In such a case, the glucose levels measured by the PET are not tightly connected to the oxygen consumption of the patient's brain.

 Third point regarding PET scans is the overall measurement per unit volume of brain tissue.
 The imaging can be affected by the inclusion of metabolically inactive spaces e.g. cerebrospinal fluid in the case of gross hydrocephalus, which artificially lowers the calculated metabolism.

 Also, the issue of radiation exposure must be considered in patients with already severely damaged brains and preclude longitudinal or follow-up studies.

 Ethical issues

 Disorders of consciousness present a variety of ethical concerns.
 Most obvious is the lack of consent in any treatment decisions.
 Patients in PVS or MCS are not able to decide for the possibility of withdrawal of life-support.
 It is also a general question whether they should receive life-sustaining therapy and, if so, for what duration.
 The problems regarding a patient's consent also account for neuroimaging studies.
 Without patient's consent, such studies are perceived as unethical.
 Additionally, only few patients have created advance directives before losing decision-making capacity.
-Typically, approval must be obtained from family or legal representatives depending on governmental and hospital guidelines but, even with the consent of representatives, researchers have been refused grants, ethics committee approval and publication.

-Social issues arise from the enormous costs associated with people who have disorders of consciousness, especially chronic comatose and vegetative patients, when recovery is highly unlikely and treatment in the ICU is considered futile by clinicians.
-In addition to the aforementioned problems, the question rises why medical resources were being used not for the broader public good but for patients who seemed to have only little to gain from them.
-Nevertheless, the irreversibility of these conditions remains an open question.
 Some studies demonstrated that some patients with disorders of consciousness may be aware despite clinical unresponsiveness.
 These findings could have a major impact on ethical and social issues.